ksauce001/ksauce001.github.old/_posts/2025-05-05-Expedition-33-Game-Review.md

   - PS5
   - blog
 published: true
+description: Go on an epic journey with Expedition 33 and battle your way through to destroy the Paintress so she will never paint death again.
 ---
 ![img](/assets/Game-Review-img/Expedition-33/1.png)

 Welcome to the world of Clair Obscur Expedition 33 by Sandfall Interactive studio.
 With only a small team of they have created a masterpiece worthy of a triple A title, and I do not mean that lightly.
 This is a different style turn based game and not for those who think they can take it easy.
 Here I will give you my take and tell you why this is definitely a game you should pick up and try it for yourself.
-I will do my best to avoid a lot of spoilers to those who wish to pick up the game for themselves.

 ## Plot
 The game is inspired by Belle Époque France, where a handful of people live on a large island in the middle of the ocean